pickifyappsupport/pickify-app/support/index.md

 ### Do I have to pay before I can try Pickify?

-No. The first **3 days are free and start on their own** — there is nothing to sign up for, nothing to tap, and no card involved.
-Install Pickify and the whole app is open: every mode, every setting, every prize case, nothing held back.
+No. Pickify is free to download and comes with **3 free days** — but they do not start on their own.
+The first thing the app shows is an unlock screen carrying a **Start 3-Day Free Trial** button.
+Tap it and the whole app opens: every mode, every setting, every prize case, nothing held back.
+The trial is a free item on the App Store, so it costs nothing and no card is involved.

-When those three days are up, Pickify shows an unlock screen.
-That screen is the front door rather than an advert you can dismiss — there is no cut-down free version behind it — and the app opens again as soon as you unlock it.
+That first screen is the front door rather than an advert you can dismiss — there is no cut-down free version behind it — and it tells you how long the trial runs and what the one-time unlock costs before you start.
 If you have already bought Pickify, tap **Restore Purchase** on that same screen instead.

+When the three days are up the unlock screen comes back, and the app opens again as soon as you unlock it.

 ### How much does Pickify cost?

-Pickify is free to download, and it opens completely for three days.
-After those days it takes a **single one-time in-app purchase** to unlock, and that payment is the whole price: there is no subscription, no monthly fee, no second purchase, and nothing inside the app costs extra afterwards.
+Pickify is free to download, and the 3-day trial costs nothing.
+After it ends it takes a **single one-time in-app purchase** to unlock, and that payment is the whole price: there is no subscription, no monthly fee, no second purchase, and nothing inside the app costs extra afterwards.